Siberian Husky 101: Their Story & All You Need to Know

 Huskies are healthy dogs overall and even have a longer lifespan as compared to other dog breeds.
 They usually live up to 12 to 15 years.
 They remain healthy during this time, but you need to take care that they get a nutritious diet.
 If you add lots of exercise to their daily routine, they will have a good metabolism and will remain safe from falling prey to ailments.

-It is important to keep in mind that Huskies are prone to two kinds of health conditions, they are: hips dysplasia and eye problems.
+It is important to keep in mind that Huskies are prone to two kinds of health conditions, they are hip dysplasia and eye problems.
 While hip dysplasia can be a genetic condition, early detection can help in treating mild cases and taking proper care of your husky.
 Corneal dystrophy and juvenile cataracts are common eye problems in Huskies.
-You can consult a vet to get regular eye checkups done.
+You can consult a Zigly vet to get regular eye checkups done.

 When to Visit the Vet?

 It is crucial as a responsible pet parent to take your Siberian Husky or any other dog that you may have, to the vet for regular checkups.
-If you notice your Husky or your pet is exhibiting any unusual symptoms, it is time to take them to the vet for a quick check up.
+If you notice your Husky or your pet is exhibiting any unusual symptoms, it is time to take them to your nearest Zigly Experience Center and consult with our vets for a quick check-up.

-Upon reaching senior age, you will need to take your Husky to the vet every six months to get them checked for eye problems or even hip dysplasia or any other age-related problem.
+Upon reaching senior age, you will need to bring in your Husky for vet consultation every six months to get them checked for eye problems or even hip dysplasia or any other age-related problem.

 Caring For a Husky